yyyy52/yucpc/README.md

 ~/yucpc  $npm install
 ```
 You will see the folder `./node_modules` be installed.
-Now you can developing the website.
+Now you can develop the website.
 Before developing, remember to **clone this repository!!!**.

 ### Preview
-To preview your new site,run:
+To preview your new site, run:
 ```
 ~/yucpc  $npm run preview
 ```
-The project will be running at http://localhost:3000/ And you can Press Ctrl+C to stop it.
+The project will be running at http://localhost:3000/ And you can press Ctrl+C to stop it.
 Your changes will immediately appear in the browser(localhost:3000).
 So, you do not need to restart the project after you change files.

-### Push to github
+### Push to Github
 ```
 ~/yucpc  $git add .
 ~/yucpc  $git commit -m "Create New Blog"